f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Foundations/02-Effects.md

 ---
-title: Foundations - SDK Effects
+title: Foundations - Effects
 ---

+# Effects Lists

+There are several distinguished effects lists you should be familiar with that come up at different parts of the sdk or application development.
+They are often combined or stacked using the `:&` operator, which is simply concatenation of type level lists.

-# BaseEffs
+## BaseEffs

 `BaseEffs` is a set of effects that the SDK operates with and are freely available for an application developer to make use of in any part of their application code.
 They